-Micromobility devices are becoming more common in most cities, including Derby.
+Micromobility devices are becoming more common in many cities, including Derby.
 They can provide fun and innovative ways to get around.
-Electric-assisted scooters, motorized skateboards, electric one-wheel boards, electric personal assistive mobility devices, hoverboards, self-balancing skateboards are examples of micromobility devices that may be used in Derby.
+Electric-assisted scooters, motorized skateboards, electric one-wheel boards, electric personal assistive mobility devices, hoverboards, and self-balancing skateboards are examples of micromobility devices used in Derby.

 The City Council adopted an ordinance on May 25, 2021 which regulates the operation of these devices to ensure safe operations and travel around the City.
 Below is a summary of some of the micromobility device rules.
 Riders are encouraged to review the regulations in their entirety if they have questions.

 When riding yield to pedestrians and give an audible signal before overtaking and passing pedestrians.